dawidl022/fcc-survey-form/README.md

 - Flexbox align-items: baseline is handy at times to perfectly align text.

 What I had difficulties with:
-- Having the page display nicely on mobile.
-This is still a TODO.
+- Having the page display nicely on mobile (all that was in fact needed was meta viewport tag).